Kurundwad: History

 During the British Raj, the area of Kurundwad was a native state, falling under the Deccan States Agency of the Bombay Presidency.
 It formed part of the southern Mahratta jagirs.

 Created in 1772 by a grant from the Peshwa, the state was later divided into two parts, including "Shedbal", which lapsed to the British government in 1857.
 In 1855, the remaining state area of Kurundwad was further divided into a senior branch, Kurundvad Senior, with an area of 185 miles², and a junior branch, Kurundvad Junior, with an area of 114 miles².
 The territory of both was widely scattered among other native states and British districts.
 According to the 1901 census, the senior branch had a population of 42,474, while the junior branch had a population of 34,003.

 The chiefs of the branches were Brahmans by caste, belonging to the Patwardhan family.
 The last ruler (junior line) was Raja Shrimant Raghunathrao Ganpatrao (Dadasaheb) Patwardhan.
 He was ADC to the 1st President of India, recipient of the Independence Medal, recipient of King George V Silver Jubilee Medal and the King George VI Coronation Medal [Hereditary Distinction].

 Legacy

 Raja Shrimant Bhalchandrarao II Chintamanrao Patwardhan, Raja of Kurundwad-Snr, ranks as a sardar in the southern Maratha country.

 Demographics

 The "Kurundwad Municipal Council" has population of 22,372 of which 11,325 are males while 11,047 are females as per report released by "Census India 2011".

-Population of Children with age of 0-6 is 2267 which is 10.13% of total population of Kurundwad (M Cl).
-In Kurundwad Municipal Council, Female Sex Ratio is of 975 against state average of 929.
-Moreover, Child Sex Ratio in Kurundwad is around 802 compared to Maharashtra state average of 894.
-Literacy rate of Kurundwad city is 86.90% higher than state average of 82.34%.
-In Kurundwad, Male literacy is around 92.81% while female literacy rate is 80.97%.
+The population of children aged 0-6 is 2267 which is 10.13% of total population of Kurundwad (M Cl).
+In Kurundwad Municipal Council, the female sex ratio is 975 against state average of 929.
+Moreover, the child sex ratio in Kurundwad is around 802 compared to Maharashtra state average of 894. literacy rate of Kurundwad city is 86.90% higher than the state average of 82.34%.
+In Kurundwad, male literacy is around 92.81% while the female literacy rate is 80.97%.

 Marathi is the official and most widely spoken language there.